BenjaminN117/Input-Device-Capture-MacOS/README.md

 Before launch, generate an API key and apply to both of the scripts and ensure the serverAddress for the reader.go points towards the receiver server.

 ## Disclaimer
 This project is for research purposes only.
-This porject is NOT recommended to be used maliciously and only for educational purposes.
+This project is NOT to be used maliciously and is only for educational purposes.

 ### Getting Started